lmc-eu/spirit-design-system/packages/web-twig/README.md

 if you want to extend these components, an example guide is [here](./docs/extendComponents.md). if you want to contribute, read the guide [here](./CONTRIBUTING.md).

+## Additional Attributes

+All components accept additional attributes that are passed down to the root element of the component.
+This is useful for adding custom event handlers, accessibility attributes, or other attributes that are not supported by the component API.

+ℹ️ If you need to pass down event handlers to the native form elements in our form components, you can use the `inputProps` prop.

+Supported attributes are:

+- `on*` (eg. `onclick`)
+- `data-*`
+- `aria-*`
+- `id`

+If the component sets a value for any of these attributes, the value passed in will be overwritten.

 ## Styling

 Spirit components are designed to be consistent across all LMC applications.
 They include built-in styling that has been